Google Shopping feed optimization is something that most advertisers ignore.

 Your feed is your campaign structure.
 If you don’t have proper product types, brands and/custom labels, you can’t build an optimal campaign structure.

-Setting different targets based on margins, product prices, brand, or categories requires that all those values are in the feed.
+Setting different targets based on price levels, on-sale / regular price, price competitiveness, private label vs reseller brand, category, etc. requires that all those values are in the feed.

 You Can’t See Feed “Quality Score,” but It’s There